Showing posts with label Driving - Racers. Show all posts

 Test Drive is a race against the clock with points awarded for faster times along a seemingly endless mountainside highway.
 Driven from an in-car perspective, you will notice that each car has a realistic dashboard.
 I love that, and it includes the manual gearbox controls, which briefly display with each shift.

 I found the controls a little wooden, but I soon got the hang of them after a couple of races.
-A red dot on the steering wheel helps pinpoint an indication of your turning and direction.
+Interestingly, a red dot on the steering wheel helps pinpoint your direction.
 It's helpful, albeit crude.
-However, I admit, it does make up for the lack of analogue controls nicely.
-Considering that, it feels natural.
+However, I admit it does nicely make up for the lack of analogue controls.
+Considering that, it weirdly feels natural.

 Like cars?
 Like rocks?
 Then you are gonna love this next screenshot...